designswarm/madenearyou/README.md

 ## Vagrant

+**NOTE:** Curently using `runserver` rather than foreman.
+After booting up Vagrant, need to do:

+	$ vagrant ssh
+	vagrant$ cd /vagrant
+	vagrant% nohup /vagrant/manage.py runserver 0.0.0.0:5000 > django.log 2>&1&

+Which should log into `django.log` but doesn't really do much...

 If you have Vagrant installed, then doing this should set up a Vagrant box based on [this](https://github.com/philgyford/vagrant-heroku-cedar-14-python):

 	$ vagrant up